Asbestos Diseases Research Foundation

 Invited by the Board

 Christopher Clarke commenced practice as a Consultant Thoracic Physician in 1976.
 His special interest has been occupational lung disease.
 He has held appointments at a number of public hospitals in Sydney including Visiting Medical Officer in the Department of Thoracic Medicine at Concord Hospital until December 2008.
-Dr Clarke has worked under the MSOAP-ICD program as a thoracic physician in country regions in NSW.
-He is the employee nominated member on the Medical Authority of the Workers Compensation (Dust Diseases) Board of NSW.
+Dr Clarke visited Aboriginal Medical Centres in far western NSW until 2016 under the MSOAP-ICD program as a thoracic physician.
+He was the employee nominated member on the Medical Authority of the DDA as it is now known until December 2018.
 He is an Authorised Medical Specialist for the NSW Workers Compensation Commission.
 He is a past President of the Thoracic Society of Australia and New Zealand.
-He now has a Marine Engine Drivers 2 Certificate of Competency (steam) and is Chief Engineer on ST Waratah which is one of the vessels run by the Sydney Heritage Fleet.
-The wide range of trades represented there have given him an insight into the extensive use of asbestos in these industries.
+He now has a Marine Engine Drivers 2 Certificate of Competency (steam) and is a Chief Engineer on ST Waratah one of the vessels run by the Sydney Heritage Fleet.
+This has given him first-hand experience of the trades and processes that exposed workers to occupational hazards.
+He did not expect to see the reoccurrence of some occupational lung diseases, the cause and prevention of which were well known when he commenced practice.

 Appointed: 13 March 2014